 This booklet is published by the Judicial Conference of Australia as a free resource to members of the public who wish to gain a better understanding of the system of sentencing offenders in Australia.
-Refer to the link to view Judge for Yourself, A Guide to Sentencing in Australia

 The JCA is the national representative body for Australian judicial officers.
 It has a membership of some 600 judges and magistrates, and is a non-profit organisation largely funded by its members.

 This booklet attempts to provide answers to some of the many questions people have about how sentencing occurs in Australia.
 What factors does the court take into account?
 How much discretion does the judicial officer have?
 To what extent is the discretion limited?
 Why is a particular penalty chosen?
 Why a non-custodial sentence rather than imprisonment?
 Why a minimum sentence of three years for a bashing rather than, say, ten years?
 Is the sentence going to be effective?
 How will we know?